BathSpaWebDev/synonyms-game/README.md

 # Synonym Game #

-We created this game app as a joint project towards the end of the Web Dev Bootcamp.
+We created this word game app as a joint project towards the end of the Web Dev Bootcamp.

 ## Instructions ##